 WHAT COULD I GO ON TO DO AT THE END OF THE COURSE?
 History links with many careers and further education courses, e.g. tourism and leisure studies, media, law, archaeology, medicine, English Literature and all sciences.
-History is recognised by most universities as a leverage subject especially by the Russell Group.
-Students studying History become independent learners, critical thinkers and decision-makers, all personal assets that can make them stand out as they progress to higher education or the workplace.
+History is recognised by most universities as a - To provide a fantastic curriculum for students to ignite their passions and interests and enable them to develop high quality historical thinking and academic study skills - The coursework element enables students to explore a topic in History in which they have an interest - The A Level course enable students to develop as learners and as individuals, providing an outstanding basis for progression to university and the workplace ENTRY REQUIREMENTS: